 Clinical quality registry prioritisation criteria are listed in Table 1.
-More information about the framework elements is included at Attachment 1.
+More information about the Framework for Australian clinical quality registries elements is included at Attachment 1.
 A detailed description of the application of each prioritisation criterion is provided later in this report.